scalawithcats/scala-with-cats/src/pages/monads/index.md

 is the same type as the result of the user-supplied function, the end result is actually a larger list created from combinations of intermediate `As` and `Bs`.
+-->

 **Futures**

-`Future` is a monad that allows us to sequence computations without worrying that they are asynchronous:
+`Future` is a monad that sequences computations without worrying that they are asynchronous:

 ```tut:book:silent